 - Clue from Ed.: The bundled comic book included several referring to (non-existent) earlier issues.

-- Disney Death/Death Is Cheap: Played for laughs.
+- Death is Cheap: Played for laughs.
 Your faithful sidekick would occasionally get killed in the course of trying to solve some puzzle, with you mourning their loss.
 They'd show up again with some ridiculous Deus ex Machina explanation within a few turns.

 - Doorstop Baby: Leaving a baby on the doorstep of an orphanage lets you sneak inside the opened door to loot the place.